k-harshdeep/angular_ssr/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build:ssr` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests